 I started this blog medaholic in 2008 to document my journey through medicine.
 Since then it’s evolved into a resource for people interested in succeeding as a premed, studying for the MCAT, understanding medical school admissions, medical school life, residency and being a doctor.
 Along the way, I try to write down stories and advice I have stumbled upon or have been passed to me.
 So whether you’re in high school, premed, medical school or residency and beyond, I hope you find this site useful.

 To me personally: I hope I can look back at these posts in the future and still find I have the same ideals and passions for medicine as when I first started.

 - You can find a list of useful articles and posts in the archives

 - My recommended list of favorite books

-- Feel free to contact me if you have questions (I usually respond within a few days, though it can be weeks if life’s busy)
+- You can contact me if you have questions (I usually respond within a few days, though it can be weeks if life’s busy)